Fisher Stevens: Career

-He co-founded the Naked Angels Theater Company with longtime friends Rob Morrow, Nicole Burdette, Pippin Parker, Charles Landry, Nancy Travis and Ned Eisenberg in 1986.
-He also co-founded Greene Street Films, a film-production company located in Tribeca, New York City, in 1996.
+Stevens co-founded the Naked Angels Theater Company with longtime friends Rob Morrow, Nicole Burdette, Pippin Parker, Charles Landry, Nancy Travis and Ned Eisenberg in 1986.
+He co-founded Greene Street Films, a film production company located in Tribeca, New York City, in 1996.
 Stevens performed as Edgar Allan Poe on Lou Reed's album The Raven in 2003.
 He is a harmonica player.

-As an actor, he is known for his roles as Chuck Fishman on Early Edition, Seamus O'Neill on Key West, Eugene "The Plague" Belford in Hackers, Iggy in Super Mario Bros., Hawk Ganz in The Flamingo Kid, and his role as Indian character Ben Jabituya/Jahveri in Short Circuit and Short Circuit 2, respectively.
+As an actor, Stevens is known for his roles as Chuck Fishman on Early Edition, Seamus O'Neill on Key West, Eugene "The Plague" Belford in Hackers, Iggy Koopa in Super Mario Bros., Hawk Ganz in The Flamingo Kid, and his role as the Indian robotics scientist Ben Jabituya/Jahveri in Short Circuit and Short Circuit 2, respectively.
 His television credits include Columbo, Frasier, Friends, Law & Order, Key West, Damages, The Mentalist and Lost.
-He appeared on two episodes of the television series Numb3rs.
+He appeared on two episodes of the television series Numbers.

-Fisher has a Broadway and off-Broadway career spanning nearly three decades.
-He played Jigger Craigin in the 1994 Lincoln Center revival of Rodgers and Hammerstein's Carousel.
-He had an early success in the 1982 Broadway production of Torch Song Trilogy playing David, the adopted son of the gay protagonist played by the show's writer Harvey Fierstein, and the original Broadway production of Brighton Beach Memoirs, where he succeeded Matthew Broderick in the starring role of Eugene.
+Stevens has a Broadway and Off-Broadway career spanning nearly three decades.
+In 1988, he and John Leguizamo appeared in a production of A Midsummer Night's Dream where he played Demetrius He played Jigger Craigin in the 1994 Lincoln Center revival of Rodgers and Hammerstein's Carousel.
+He had an early success in the 1982 Broadway production of Torch Song Trilogy playing David Beckoff, the adopted son of Arnold Beckoff, the gay protagonist played by the show's writer Harvey Fierstein, and the original Broadway production of Brighton Beach Memoirs, where he succeeded Matthew Broderick in the starring role of Eugene Jerome.
 Throughout his career, he has acted in and directed more than 50 stage productions.

-In 2010, Fisher co-founded a new media and documentary film company, Insurgent Media, with Andrew Karsch and Erik H. Gordon.
+In 2010, Stevens co-founded a new media and documentary film company, Insurgent Media, with Andrew Karsch and Erik H. Gordon.

 In June 2010, Stevens made his major theatrical directing debut with John Leguizamo's one-man show, Ghetto Klown (originally called Klass Klown), which eventually ran on Broadway from March to July 2011.
 The two had appeared together in a production of A Midsummer Night's Dream at The Public Theater about 20 years earlier.
 On July 13, 2012, PBS debuted Tales From a Ghetto Klown, a documentary about the development of the show which prominently features Stevens.

-In 2010, Stevens won the Academy Award for Best Documentary Feature for co-producing The Cove.
+In 2010, Stevens and director Louie Psihoyos won the Academy Award for Best Documentary Feature at the 82nd Academy Awards for co-producing The Cove.

-He directed the 2012 crime story Stand Up Guys, starring Al Pacino and Christopher Walken.
-He teamed up with his longtime partner Alexis Bloom to direct the film Bright Lights: Starring Carrie Fisher and Debbie Reynolds, which premiered at the Cannes Film Festival in 2016.
-The film was a tribute to both mother and daughter as they passed in the same year.
-Both were close friends with Stevens.

-In 2018, Stevens had a recurring role as Hugo Baker in the second season of HBO's satirical-comedy-drama series Succession.
-He was promoted to series regular in season 3.

-In 2021, he directed the Apple TV drama film Palmer, starring Justin Timberlake.
+He is a signatory of the Film Workers for Palestine boycott pledge that was published in September 2025.